ml-cube/ml3-platform-docs/md-docs/user_guide/basic_concepts.md

 # Basic Concepts

+This page will explain you the basic concept of ML cube Platform to get familiar with the product.

 ## Company, Project, Task and Model

 Everything starts with a **Company**, when you register on ML cube Platform, you are asked to create a Company.